cyrusimap/cyrus-imapd/doc/source/imap/features/namespaces.rst

 In a default situation, with Cyrus IMAP versions prior to version
 |imap_version_unixhierarchysep_default_on| using the *netnews* namespace
-convention, a user *John Doe <john@example.org>* would start out with a mailbox ``INBOX``, and will quickly want to create sub-folders such for drafts and sent messages.
+convention, a user *John Doe <john@example.org>* would start out with a mailbox ``INBOX``, and will quickly want to create sub-folders such as for drafted and sent messages.

 These mailboxes will be presented to John's client as follows: